 How to get a Lien Released

-If you recently paid off your existing car loan your lender should send you a free and clear title.
+If you recently paid off your existing car loan, your lender should send you a free and clear title.
 Sometimes this process can get delayed.
 This delay may come at a time when you need your title for a title loan.

 Make sure to keep of the final payment to your lender to show that you satisfied your financial obligations.

 It is possible to get a title loan while still making payments on a car loan.
-This is only recommended if the amount owed on the existing car loan is very small.
+This is only recommended if the amount owed on the existing car loan is very small compared to the value of the car.
 Car title loans generally have much higher rates than regular car loans.